denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 As for the HTML report `ACDC2019-Nat-optanalyses-report.html`, it shows the same structure and organisation as a filtered report (for 1 filter), but the tables display 1 row per run analysis **among all of them** (might result quite big a report !), rather than 1 row per **retained** analysis after filtering (the N best ones); here also, the analysis results are grouped by sample and sorted by descending combined quality indicator (Qual Bal 3 here).

-And again, even if the full report shows a different name (`ACDC2019-Nat-optanalyses-report.html`), generating the "full" HTML report (`-f html:full`) after some "filtered" one(s) will overwrite it (them) partially (actually, only the navigation links from the analysis-specific pages to the main page, but it enough to break it ; this is for sure a bug to fix one day :-).
+And again, even if the full report shows a different name (`ACDC2019-Nat-optanalyses-report.html`), generating the "full" HTML report (`-f html:full`) after some "filtered" one(s) will overwrite it (them) partially (actually, only the navigation links from the analysis-specific pages to the main page, but it is enough to break it ; this is for sure a bug to fix one day :-).

 ### 4. Run designed analyses (without optimised distance truncation)